ElektraInitiative/libelektra/doc/help/kdb-install-config-file.md

 This script installs or merges configuration files from the file system into Elektra.
 There are two possible scenarios:

 1. You use the script for the first time for a file.
-Then `<elektra path>` is empty the script
+Then `<elektra path>` is empty.
+The script

-   1. Copies `<config file>` into a special path to preserve origin version.
+   1. copies `<config file>` into a special path to preserve origin version.
-   2. Mounts `<config file>` into `<elektra path>` as our version.
+   2. mounts `<config file>` into `<elektra path>` as our version.
 This version can then be safely modified.

 2. You have already used the script for a previous version of the file.
 In this case `<elektra path>` already contains data the script performs a three-way merge (using `kdb cmerge`) between the file at `<config file>` (their), the `<elektra path>` (our)